Honors students

 DeHority Complex

-DeHority Complex is in close location to Ball Honors House, the home of the Honors College.
+DeHority Complex is in close location to Ball Honors House, the home of the Honors College, and is housed by first-year students only.
 It’s also near Bracken Library, Pruis Hall, Emens Auditorium, and several academic buildings.
 Residence halls in the same neighborhood include Park and Woodworth.

 DeHority is a four-story building that holds approximately 550 residents.
+Beginning in 2026, it became the first and only residence hall designated exclusively first-year students.
 This state-of-the-art residence hall has centralized air conditioning, free WIFI, a fitness room, spacious lounges and study spaces, a laundry room, a music room, and kitchenettes.

 The hall is coed and has semi-private bathrooms (a bathroom shared by a small number of students).
 Furniture within the hall is loftable, allowing students to truly tailor their living space.